 - Tagline: "Imagine having to win over the girl of your dreams... every friggin' day."

-- Vomit Indiscretion Shot: The Walrus.
+- Vomit Indiscretion Shot: Jocko the walrus, all over Alexa.

 - Warm-Hearted Walrus: Jocko the walrus is pretty friendly towards Henry and Lucy.
 And his three mates, by the end of the film.

 - Wham Line: Everything changes due to an expired license plate.
 And a newspaper reading "May 2004" instead of "October 2003" like Lucy had believed.Lucy: Oh no!
 This cop is writing me a ticket! (runs outside the café)